Variables

 at the very end of your variable*.
 Make sure to add a valid ID, variable or option.
 See below for more info.

-* Targeting is slightly different for object variables: the square brackets go before the first dot.
+* Targeting is slightly different for : the square brackets go before the first dot.
 For example, {Channel[ID].name}

 instead of {Channel.name[ID]}